Asmita871/datastraw-crm/README.md

 ```

 5. **Access the Dashboard:**
-Open your web browser and navigate to `[http://127.0.0.1:8000/](http://127.0.0.1:8000/)`.
+Open your web browser and navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 ## Architecture Note

-To ensure a stable, on-time deployment for the MVP, the architecture was kept intentionally streamlined, focusing on the core CRUD pipeline (Create, List, Update, Filter).
-The frontend is served directly from the FastAPI backend using `StaticFiles` and `FileResponse` to eliminate cross-origin resource sharing (CORS) overhead and simplify deployment.
+To ensure a stable, on-time deployment for the MVP, the architecture was kept intentionally streamlined, focusing on a core CRUD pipeline.
+The frontend is served directly from the FastAPI backend using `StaticFiles` to eliminate cross-origin resource sharing (CORS) overhead and simplify deployment.
+Data is managed via a lightweight SQLite database equipped with built-in timezone conversion to ensure reliable timestamps regardless of the hosting server's default configuration.